Extraordinary Guides with International Certifications

 Training to become a Mountain Guide involves two phases – first to qualify as an Aspiring Guide, which takes place across 1-5 years and requires at least 50 days of Group Training.
 This represents about 90% of the work towards becoming a Mountain Guide.
 From here, those accepted as Apiring Guides have 2 years to complete their training.
 This includes an apprenticeship of sorts: 14 days of Individual Training, followed by the Mountain Guide Course – a minimum of 30 days of training and the passage of a series of tests, to earn a UIAGM/IFMGA Mountain Guide certification.

-Ensuring client safety is a primary objective of the UIAGM/IFMGA .
+Ensuring client safety is a primary objective of the UIAGM/IFMGA.
 Proper guide training guarantees an international standard of mountain guides.
-Guides develop and are certified with a skill level that prepares them to work on any mountain range, whether they already know the mountain or not.
+Guides develop and are certified with a skill level that prepares them to work on any mountain range, whether they are already familiar with the mountain or not.

-The IFMGA is a world wide association – founded in 1965 by guides from Austria, France, Switzerland, and Italy – and currently includes mountain guide associations from more than 20 countries in Europe, Asia, the Americas and Oceania, representing a total of almost 6,000 guides.
-We are thrilled to have 20 of them on our team!
+The IFMGA is a worldwide association – founded in 1965 by guides from Austria, France, Switzerland, and Italy – and currently includes mountain guide associations from more than 20 countries in Europe, Asia, the Americas, and Oceania, representing a total of almost 6,000 guides.
+We are thrilled to have more than 20 of them on our team!

 UIMLA Mountain Leaders

-An International Mountain Leader (IML) is a person that has been trained and assessed against the challenging requirements of UIMLA.
-The IML qualification lets the leader guide clients in different mountains all over the world, working with them on high altitude treks, trail runs, and snowshoeing excursions, where the skills and equipment of alpinism are not required (glaciers, permanent snow, or where the planned use of a rope is necessary).
+An International Mountain Leader (IML)is a person that has been trained and assessed against the challenging requirements of UIMLA.
+The IML qualification lets the leader guide clients in different mountains all over the world, leading them on high altitude treks, trail runs, and snowshoeing excursions, where the skills and equipment of alpinism are not required (glaciers, permanent snow, or where the planned use of a rope is necessary).
+The UIMLA’s training for certified mountain leaders meets IFMGA standards.

-UIMLA is an international governing body based in France that represents International Mountain Leaders across the world.
+Founded in 2004, the UIMLA is an international governing body that represents International Mountain Leaders across the world.
 One of the most important targets for UIMLA is to represent the profession at the international level, setting equal standards of qualifications for all International Mountain Leaders (IMLs), by ensuring that the “common platform standard” for all IML leaders is adhered to.
 UIMLA promotes the profession and supports the cooperation between IMLs from different countries.

-The area of Cortina is one of the most renowned for its mountain guides, which were famous for having tackled some of the most challenging and difficult ascents of the first half of the 20th century.
-Nowadays there are a few dozen certified professional mountain guides in Cortina.
-The Gruppo Guide Alpine of Cortina is currently the largest mountain guide company in all of Italy.
+The Dolomites, and the Cortina d’Ampezzo area in particular, is one of the most renowned for its mountain guides, which were famous for having tackled some of the most challenging and difficult ascents of the first half of the 20th century.

 - Rock climbing